Tools, Training and Time. How to help non-web colleagues create better content, images, PDFs and more.

 • Mandatory legal or regulatory requirements, e.g. accessibility enhancements, cookie management, etc.

-• Must-do senior management requests, e.g. if the CEO says she wants a new microsite and that it has to use the colour purple, there's no discussion.
-You just go ahead and build the purple microsite.
+• Must-do senior management requests, e.g. if the CEO says she wants a new microsite for her favourite campaign and that it must be purple, there's no discussion.
+You just have to build the purple microsite.

 Not only do non-discretionary tasks consume most of a web team's remaining time (25% to 50% week-on-week), they often land at very short notice.